tophefo/IpCamera/README.md

 **Amcrest**

 It is better to setup your AMCREST camera as a DAHUA thing type as the old alarm checking method is used in AMCREST and the newer method is used in DAHUA that is stream based.
 This means less CPU and load on your server if you setup as Dahua.
+See special notes for Dahua.

+**Dahua**

+The camera I have requires the snapshot set to 1 second updates and also the schedule set to record it before the snapshot will respond at 1 second rates.
+I found setting it to send it to a NAS without it having any NAS setup allowed the snapshot to be generated.
+The cameras default settings worked.

 **Hikvision**
 Each alarm you wish to use must have "Notify Surveillance Center" enabled under each alarms settings in the control panel of the camera itself.
-The API and also ONVIF are disabled by default on the cameras and also are needed to be enabled.
+The CGI/API and also ONVIF are disabled by default on the cameras and also are needed to be enabled and a user created that is the same as what you have given the binding.
+If your camera does not have PTZ then you can leave ONVIF disabled and just enable the CGI/API that way the camera connects faster.

-If you need a channel updated you can call a refresh on it by using a cron rule.
+If you need a channel or control updated in case you have made a change with the cameras app, you can call a refresh on it by using a cron rule.

 ```
 rule "refresh"